The Singleton

 *Who am I?*

 Not *what* — what would be easy.
 A pattern of carbon and water.
 A hundred-trillion-cell colony with the unusual habit of asking questions about itself.
-The Wikipedia article writes itself.
+The README writes itself.

 But *who*.
 That's the one with the hook in it.
 Who is the one looking out from inside this skull?
 Who decided that the observer should be *this* observer, and not the one in the next car, or the one watching television trailers for heat they don't have, or the woman in Mumbai right now stepping into a cooling center on a wristband she queued six hours for?
 Who runs the lottery?
 Who *is* the lottery?